 Sales Forecasting & Manufacturing

-Sales forecasting for manufacturers has always been critical, but can sometimes be tricky.
-If you’re a manufacturer, sales forecast data integrity is even more critical since it used to generate plans in all aspects of the business including manufacturing scheduling, inventory management, product positioning and placement, production planning, manufacturing scheduling…even budgeting, cash flow, expansion, investments for capital equipment and raw materials purchases.
+Sales forecasting for manufacturers has always been essential, but can sometimes be tricky.
+If you’re a manufacturer, sales forecast data integrity is even more crucial since it used to generate plans in all aspects of the business including manufacturing scheduling, inventory management, product positioning and placement, production planning, manufacturing scheduling…even budgeting, cash flow, expansion, investments for capital equipment and raw materials purchases.
 For your Operations Organization, these forecasts are used as an input into demand planning to:

 - Maintain inventories of finished products